-Father’s Day is just around the corner!
-What better way to celebrate it than spending some time outside with your family?
+With Father's Day approaching, what better way to celebrate than spending some quality time outdoors with the whole family?

-Here are some fun outdoor activities to make this year’s Father’s Day even more exciting.
+Here are some fun outdoor activities the whole family will enjoy to make this Father’s Day even more special.

 1) Go for a picnic

 Look out for the perfect picnic spot and prepare a Father’s Day lunch to enjoy outside as a family.
-If the children are old enough, let them prepare a simple treat – healthy muffins or a fruit salad.
-Enjoy a yummy family meal outside and remember to bring waterproof jackets in case of a sudden downpour.
+If your little explorers are old enough, let them prepare a simple treat.
+Check out our picnic ideas!
+Enjoy a delicious family meal outside and don't forget waterproof jackets in case of a sudden downpour.

 2) Build a den together

-DIY is a fun way to bond with your father.
-Build a den together and make some happy memories.
-Gather lots of sticks and build the perfect hideout for the day.
+Build a den together and make some happy memories in the process.
+Gather your supplies on a nature walk and build the perfect hideout together.

 5) Try pond dipping

-Pond dipping is all about looking for pond mini beasts and identifying them – and it is so fun!
+Pond dipping is all about looking for wildlife living in the pond: mini beasts, fish, water snails and so many more.
+It is so fun trying to identify them all!
 Put on your waders, grab a net and see who spots more pond creatures.
+Wellies are a must!

 6) Fly a kite

 Perfect for days when there’s enough wind to get the kite up and airborne.
-Light to medium winds are best as they will help the kite to soar but won’t tear it to pieces.
-Try model aeroplane flying on stiller days – build your own model aeroplane with your father and put it to the test.
+Light to medium winds are the best as they will help the kite to soar.
+Try model aeroplane flying on stiller days – build your own model aeroplane together and put it to the test.

 7) Go stargazing

-Stay up late on the Father’s Day, team up with your father and see how many stars you can find and possibly name.
+Stay up late on Father’s Day and see how many stars you can find and possibly name.
 If you’re not quite up to speed on the constellations yourself, you can download a map of all the stars to make your stargazing evening even more fun.
+Read more about our top tips for stargazing.

 10) Go on a family walk